 If you or anyone in your family has allergy problems, rest assure that the Cockapoo puppy will not cause an allergy outburst in your home.
 They produce low amounts of hair and dander and are considered hypoallergenic.

 Cockapoos were developed to be companion dogs and are usually friendly and extraordinarily happy.
 They can do well with other dogs, pets, and children; older, more considerate children are generally best, however.

 - They are really easy to train

-The cockapoos are really intelligent, thus easy to train.
+The cockapoos are intelligent, thus easy to train.

-You have to use positive reinforcement so that your puppy doesn’t get scared from the training and depressed every time he does something wrong.
+You have to use positive reinforcement so that your puppy doesn’t get scared of the training and depressed every time he does something wrong.